How to bottle feed a baby

 When you are feeding your baby at the breast, you are the only one doing this.
 When feeding from a bottle, it’s important that your baby also has one primary, most important person offering that to him.

-I do appreciate that many family members and friends may be keen to offer bottles to your baby as well.
+It’s worth mentioning that many family members and friends may be keen to offer bottles to your baby as well.

 Offering babies milk from breast or bottle is all about relationship building, and we know that this close, regular responsive contact is essential for brain development.